How To Make DIY Lip Balm At Home – 7 Tried & Tested Recipes

 The Best Cosmetic Butters

-Butters provide both functional and therapeutic benefits for our diy lip balms.
+Butters provide both functional and therapeutic benefits for our homemade lip balms.
 Firstly, they provide some stiffening power.
 Without it, we’d need to use more wax, and it would end in a lip balm that has far too much drag.

 Not only do we get some slip and slide from our butters, but we also get lovely skin benefits too.
 Cosmetic butters are deeply moisturizing and conditioning, helping to restore moisture radiance to skin.